 How to Get to Oso Viejo Community Park in Mission Viejo: From the 5 Freeway, take the La Paz exit and head east past Marguerite Parkway.
 Make a left on Veterans Way.
 (Address: 24932 Veterans Way, Mission Viejo) MAP to Oso Viejo Community Park at the Norman P. Murray Community Center in Mission Viejo

 - Swings, chain netting to climb, multiple slides on two separate structures

-- Beautiful surroundings: copper bear and statues of children at play, waterfalls, and flagstone hardscape
+- Beautiful surroundings: copper bear and statues of children at play, waterfalls, chess tables, new bocci ball courts, and flagstone hardscape

 - Picnic tables surrounding the playground